Nitrokey/nitrokey-documentation/hsm/faq.rst

     * Signature creation with on-card SHA-256 and 1 kb data: RSA 2048; 68 per minute
     * Signature creation with on-card SHA-256 and 1 kb data: ECDSA 256: 125 per minute

-**Q:** How can I distinguish a Nitrokey HSM1 from an Nitrokey HSM2?
+**Q:** How can I distinguish a Nitrokey HSM 1 from an Nitrokey HSM 2?
   Use ``opensc-tool --list-algorithms`` and compare with the table below.
 Please also see `this thread`_ for the factsheets and more details.